lucaspevidor/InteractiveCanvas/README.md

 # InteractiveCanvas

 This is a project for experimenting with the HTML5 canvas element.
-The project includes features such as camera translation and zoom, drawing shapes and images, and more.
+The idea is for the project to include features such as camera translation and zoom, drawing shapes and images, and more.

 ## Getting Started